5 Phases of a Project Life Cycle

 By breaking the project workflow into smaller pieces you make it more manageable and easier to take account of all the details.
 Each stakeholder knows their role and is able to follow when and how they should complete their tasks.

-Project execution stage
+Project execution phase

-While at the previous stages, you broke the project workflow into clusters and explained to each project member what to do, aka planning, now’s the time to get down to business.
+While at the previous phases, you broke the project workflow into clusters and explained to each project member what to do, aka planning, now’s the time to get down to business.
 In other words…

-The project execution stage can be rather time-consuming and demands a lot of attention from the project manager.
+The project execution phase can be rather time-consuming and demands a lot of attention from the project manager.
 They direct the performance of their team and manage the technical and organizational side of the project.

 The project manager often undertakes quality evaluation activities at this stage, doing this either formally or informally.
 And drawing on the estimation results, they should perform: